brucontrol/docs/docs/application/file-manager.md

 ## Technical Details

+Files registered as media assets display their media slug, providing a stable URL reference.

 - **Frontend:** `FileManager` component at `/files` route
 - **Backend:** `FileUploadController` at `api/v1/files`; `FileStorageService` manages files under the user data directory's `uploads` subfolder
 - **File serving:** Files are served at `/uploads/{path}` for viewing or downloading.
 Each file entry includes its `contentType` and direct `url` for access.